 S. saprophyticus is particularly associated with urinary tract infections.
-It is responsible for 10 – 20 % of uncomplicated cystitis and urethritis in young women while it can cause unspecific urethritis in men.
-It is also trigger of the so-called honeymoon cystitis since its occurence is associated with sexual intercourse.
+It is responsible for 10 – 20% of uncomplicated cystitis and urethritis in young women, while it can cause unspecific urethritis in men.
+It is also a trigger of the so-called honeymoon cystitis since its occurrence is associated with sexual intercourse.

 Streptococci are gram-positive bacteria of an oval or round shape that grow in chains or pairs.
 They are catalase-negative, do not form spores and are not able to move.
 Their classification is based on their grade of hemolysis when grown on blood agar and on their so-called Lancefield antigen.
 Lancefield antigens are different polymers of carbohydrate in the cell wall of some bacteria.

 The following table shows a classification of the most important pathogens of the group of streptococci, which is abbreviated ‘S.’ below: